-Pang La is a high mountain pass at an elevation of 5.205m (17,076ft) above the sea level, located in Tibet, north-east of the Himalayas, in the People's Republic of China.
-It’s one of the highest mountain roads of the country.
+Pang La is a high mountain pass at an elevation of 5.205m (17,076ft) above the sea level, located in Tingri County, under the administration of the prefecture-level city of Xigazê in the Tibet Autonomous Region of China.

-The road to the pass is called Zhufeng Road, on the way from Tingri to Everest base camp.
+Set high in the Himalayan Range, the road to the summit, also known as Gawu La and Geu La, is totally paved.
+It’s called Zhufeng Road.
 The climb has more than 1000m of vertical climbing and it’s famous because there are 64 switchbacks from the south and 41 from the north, towards Friendship Highway, never too steep.

 The pass is 48.9 km (30.38 miles) long, running north-south from G318 road to Zhaxizongxiang.
 The summit is one of the best spots in the world to enjoy the panoramic view of the Himalayan mountain range.
 From the summit there is approximately 90km to the Rongbuk monastery, final viewpoint area of Mount Everest.